 - Sensitivity to light or sound

 Traumatic brain injuries can be improved with adult stem cells by remodeling the scar within the brain and recruiting new neurons that may help with chronic pain.
 Stem cells can also improve executive function or motor function.
 In the patients we’ve treated with traumatic brain injury, we have evidence of improved cognitive or executive function, and significant improvement of sleep, which has led to better activities of daily living and better view of life.

-Watch our video, Frequently Asked Questions with Dr. Marc Penn, on stem cell therapy and TBIs:
+Watch our video, Frequently Asked Questions about stem cell therapy and TBIs:

 Stem cell treatment at Okyanos is a minimally invasive, same-day outpatient procedure.
 Though recovery can and does vary from patient to patient, our protocols are designed and carried out with the goal of keeping “downtime” to a minimum.
 A general overview of the procedure is as follows: